 The Council currently certifies almost 4,000 police officers, both full and part-time, employed by the state, counties, and municipalities, and trains or certifies almost 475 sworn and employees of the Department of Corrections.

-New recruits attend the academy for fourteen weeks, during which time they are paid the Weare Police Department's entry level pay for police officers.
+New recruits attend the academy for sixteen weeks, during which time they are paid the Weare Police Department's entry level pay for police officers.

 Proficiency in a wide variety of subject areas is required, and 80% average is the minimum passing grade.
 The academy training includes a broad range of academic instruction and preparation for a career in police service.
 Physical agility and chain of command are also taught and monitored regularly.